Hlučín

 Hlučín (/cs/; Hultschin; Hulczyn) is a town in Opava District the Moravian-Silesian Region of the Czech Republic.
 It has about 13,000 inhabitants.

-It was the centre of the historic Hlučín Region.
+Hlučín was the centre of the historic Hlučín Region.
 The historic town centre is well preserved and is protected as an urban monument zone.
+Among the main landmarks of the town are the Church of Saint John the Baptist and the Hlučín Castle, which houses the Hlučín Region Museum.

 Administrative division

 Hlučín consists of three municipal parts (in brackets population according to the 2021 census):